Right to Buy explained: Buying your council house

 There are risks to owning a home and it is important to get independent mortgage advice to help you decide if you can afford to buy.
 Some mortgage lenders may require a deposit, whereas others may be satisfied with the equity in your home.
 Our buying guides are here to help you decide whether you can afford to buy and how and when should you get a mortgage.
 If you are concerned that you have a poor credit rating, there are ways you can improve your credit rating before applying for a mortgage.

 The Real Costs of Right to Buy

 Selling your Right to Buy home

-If you sell your home within five years of purchasing it you will have to repay the discount.
+If you sell your Right to Buy home within five years of purchasing it, you will have to repay the discount.

-If you sell your home within 10 years of buying it through Right to Buy, you must first offer it to either to your old landlord or another social landlord in the area.
+If it is sold within 10 years of buying it through Right to Buy, you must first offer it to either to your old landlord or another social landlord in the area.

 When you sell within the first year, you’ll have to pay back all of the discount.
 On top of this, the amount you pay back depends on the value of your home when you sell it.
 So, if you got a 20% discount, you’ll have to pay back 20% of the selling price.